loopstick/CCA_DigitalElectronics_Spring2020/Debugging.md

 	- Problems with libraries
 	  - Ideally, confirm the library works with the examples that came with it or came from the website where you got the library. finally try to find examples that seem to be reliable (comments are a good way to determine)
-	  - be careful of libraries that are very old, especially if the comments are also very old. it might be that changes in arduino prevent them from working now.
+	  - be careful of libraries that are very old, especially if the comments are also very old. it might be that changes in Arduino prevent them from working now.
 	  - Join any mailing lists or forums related to the library or the website that the library came from. search the archive for hints, and then post your question after you’ve done some research

 - Isolate problems
   - Create a small test program to isolate the part that is not working
     - This makes it easier to work on
     - Identify whether it’s due to an interaction with something else
-    - Much more likely to get help quickly from teacher or others (online forum, etc.)
+    - You are much more likely to get help quickly from teacher or others (online forum, etc.) with a simple problem than a complex bundle of code.

-Hardware
+ ## Hardware
  - Swap parts
  - Isolate problems
    - Create a small test circuit to isolate the part that is not working